Naples, Long Beach: History

 Naples was once marshland within the artificial Alamitos Bay, at the mouth of the San Gabriel River.
 Around 1903, Arthur M. Parsons raised $500,000 from investors and purchased the marshland from the Alamitos Land Company.

 Construction began in August, 1905, reshaping the existing land and water into the three islands of Naples.
+Contracts for the construction of concrete bulkheads (seawalls), stairways and dredging were awarded that month to the Atlantic, Gulf & Pacific Company, headquartered in New York.
+The project called for 13,000 linear feet of concrete bulkhead and 300,000 cubic yards of dredging and earth filling behind the bulkheads, which elevated the new islands to a uniform height.

 The design was by the firm Mayberry & Parker, who also contributed to the Hotel Wentworth in Pasadena.
 The concept of canals and gondolas was similar to the "Venice of America" developed by Abbot Kinney up the coast.
 Parson's Naples Land Company called its plans the "Dreamland of Southern California," and projected that "through the canals and under the high arching bridges gay gondoliers will propel their crafts like those in the waters of the Adriatic under the blue skies of Italy."
 The project was completed in the 1920s.

 The Naples seawall was rebuilt in 1938 following the 1933 Long Beach earthquake.
 Work to replace this aging seawall began in 2015.
 The work has halted over funding disputes.

 From 1904 to 1950, the neighborhood was served by the Pacific Electric Balboa Line.